dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 Notice how DBOS automatically restarted your program and ran it to completion, but didn't re-send the email.
 This reliability is a core feature of DBOS: workflows always run to completion and each of their operation executes once and only once.

-[TODO: tease the next part of the docs]